 |

-Centrality clustering The two heavy weighted links carry most of the shortest path's, in spite of their
+The two heavy weighted links carry most of the shortest paths, in spite of their

 high weight (5).
 These links are deleted by the algorithm and